Pediatric

 • Accurate eye movement skills, such as the ability to read a line of text.

-Schedule an Appointment for a Pediatric Eye Exam
+Schedule a Pediatric Eye Exam in Spokane Valley

-At EyeQ Family Optical, we provide eye health and vision care for all members of the family, including children.
+At EyeQ Optical, we provide eye health and vision care for all members of the family, including children.
 We welcome the opportunity to provide care for your child.
-Call 509-922-0633 to schedule an appointment for a pediatric eye exam.
+Call 509-922-0633 to schedule an appointment with our pediatric optometrist in Spokane Valley.

 When should my child's eyes be examined?